IceDynamix/reliquary-archiver/README.md

   -v, --verbose...
 How verbose the output should be, can be set up to 3 times.
 Has no effect if RUST_LOG is set -l, --log-path <LOG_PATH>  Path to output log to
   -h, --help                 Print help
+      --home-proxy           Use HOME_PROXY environment variable
+      --system-proxy         Use system proxy.
+Ignored if home-proxy is set.
+Only works on Windows
 ```

 to customize logging, either